-The skin changes partly because the aging body produces less collagen (a tough, fibrous tissue that makes skin strong) and elastin (which makes skin flexible).
+The skin changes partly because collagen (a tough, fibrous tissue that makes skin strong) and elastin (which makes skin flexible) become chemically changed and less flexible; also, the aging body produces less collagen and elastin.
 As a result, the skin tears more easily.

 The fat layer under the skin thins.
 This layer acts as a cushion for the skin, helping protect and support it.
 The fat layer also helps conserve body heat.
 When the layer thins, wrinkles are more likely to develop, and tolerance for cold decreases.